 - One individual essay (2000 words)

-- One paired assignment presented as a joint class presentation and a joint written report (3000 words)
+- One group assignment presented as group written report (3000 words)

 Formative assessment and feedback

 For the group essay the students will initially prepare and submit an outline on which they will receive written feedback before submitting the summative version.
 They will also receive